 During their work on the system, participants will see different kinds of experimental interventions (e.g., different presentations of glitches, training, motivational messages, suggested team processes, potential clusters of novel glitches) to identify which are most helpful in improving performance and other outcomes.
+As these experiments involve only data on the glitches, these experimental interventions are not human-subjects data.